 Our winters are long, which is great news if you want go to skiing in Newfoundland!
 And, if you’re more of an indoors person, it may be worth your while to try and change that.
 Stay active all year round and enjoy what Newfoundland has to offer!

 When it comes to skiing in Newfoundland, you have a variety of options for downhill and cross-country skiing, including two resorts.

-Two of the most popular skiing spots in Newfoundland are the two ski resorts.
+Two of the most popular for skiing in Newfoundland are the two resorts.
 White Hills is located near the Clarenville area of the Avalon Peninsula, about a 2-hour drive from St. John’s.
 Marble Mountain is located on the western part of the province near Corner Brook, about an 8-hour drive from St. John’s.

 Each has trails and runs of varying degrees for everyone from beginner to advanced skiers.

 View this post on Instagram

 Marble Mountain sees about 16 ft of snow per year.
 At the top, it’s higher than any other ski area in Atlantic Canada, with its 1700 ft vertical drop.
 It has 5 lifts, 39 runs, and features a beautiful lodge.
 For accommodations, Marble has some of its own villas on site.
 There are also various hotels and Airbnbs nearby in the community of Steady Brook and Corner Brook.
 You can check the trail and lift status page on their website before heading out.